Perspective | Grief, anger and fear envelops Atlanta’s Asian American community

 At church, long a source of strength for the Korean community, Joo Young Kim plays with his daughter, Karis.
 He hopes the story of Asians in this country will be taught with more depth by the time she goes to school.
 “We are a fabric of society and of America,” he says.
 “I hope this brings more light to the immigrant story and the story of being human.”

 Others carry their han with them to rallies, where people of all races come to show unity.
-The elders are there, people who were raised to keep their heads down.
+Yoon was surprised and heartened to see so many elders there, people who were raised to keep their heads down.
 They have been frequent targets in this wave of violence across the country.
 They are standing up now, but language is still often an obstacle.

 So the young people are there, shoulder to shoulder, to be their voices, and to tell their stories.